 I don’t want to preach.
 I REALLY, REALLY don’t want to preach.
 I never want to be that . . . arrogant? superior? lusting for influence, power, control?
 I want to be the skeptic, the one who questions, not the authority.

 So when I started a list of irritating xtian sayings on my own, I worried.
 A list of pet peeves – well, that’s awfully preachy of me, isn’t it?
 Yikes.
-Feel free to send me a note and tell me why I’m a jerk.
+Feel free to comment and tell me why I’m a jerk.
 But one or two of these have been annoying me for decades, so what the hell.
 When I started writing them down they just started pouring out on the page – many more than I thought I would have.
-And the one that just sets my teeth on edge (where did that saying come from? – see end) is one that rarely makes any of the hundreds of annoying xtian sayings pages on the internet:
+And the one that just sets my teeth on edge (where did that saying come from? – see end) is one that rarely makes any of the hundreds of annoying xtian sayings lists on the internet:

 It’s SUPPOSED to mean “made holy”.
 Whatever the hell that is.
 Priest says magic words and waves hands, Preacher dunks you in water – meh.
 That’s not the way people use it though.